Cerebellum-Network/private-standalone-network-node/docs/direct_wallet_transfer.md

 # Direct Wallet Transfer
-Support for most Substrate/Polkadot based wallet applications.
-Smart Contract transfer function allows for the directly wallet-signed transfer of assets from one application/user address to the other.
+Support for the most Substrate/Polkadot based wallet applications.
+Smart Contract transfer function allows for the directly wallet-signed transfer of assets from application's address (distribution account) to the user's address and vice versa.
+There is also a possibility to add more wallets (distribution accounts) to the "White List".

 ### Steps to make a transfer
 * Check token balance before transfer for Dave.
 It equals 0.